ciao-project/ciao/_DeploymentAndDistroPackaging/ansible/roles/ciao-common/README.md

 # clearlinux.ciao-common
-This role is a requirement for other clearlinux.ciao-* roles
+This role is a requirement for other ciao-* roles

 ## Requirements
 None